Zhehui-Huang/rt1_pytorch/README.md

 # RT-1: Robotics Transformer, in PyTorch

+This work is based on https://github.com/maruya24/pytorch_robotics_transformer and https://github.com/ioai-tech/pytorch_rt1_with_trainer_and_tester.

 PyTorch re-implementation of [RT-1](https://github.com/google-research/robotics_transformer).
 This model is based on 2022 paper ["RT-1: Robotics Transformer for Real-World Control at Scale"](https://arxiv.org/abs/2212.06817).
 This implementation mostly follows the original codes but I made some changes for PyTorch compatibility or simplification.